 When to Go: June – November

-Pass/Permit?: Northwest Forest Pass
+Pass/Permit?: NW Forest Pass

-Accessing the Blue Lake Trailhead
+Trailhead: Blue Lake Trailhead

-Where is the Trailhead located?
+Where is the trailhead located?

-Blue Lake is located on the ancestral lands of the confederated tribes of the Colville Reservation and Cayuse, Umatilla, Walla Walla, Yakama, Sylix, Chelan tribes.
+Blue Lake is located on the ancestral lands of the confederated tribes of the Colville Reservation and Cayuse, Umatilla, Walla Walla, Yakama, Sylix, and Chelan tribes.
 We are grateful for the stewards of this land past and present.
 We are honored to be and recognize that we are guests on this land.

-Getting to the Trailhead
+Getting to the Blue Lakes Trailhead

 The trailhead for Blue Lake is located off Highway 2.
 Driving along the North Cascades Scenic Highway is an adventure in and of itself as you drive past Diablo Lake and through the Cascade Mountains.